 Oxytocin is synthesized in the paraventricular nuclei of the hypothalamus.
-Like most other hormones, the synthesis occurs as an inactive precursor protein, from which the successive hydrolysis leads to the release of the final active oxytocin.
+Like most other hormones, the synthesized form is an inactive precursor protein, from which the successive hydrolysis leads to the release of the final active oxytocin.

 Neurophysin 1 is the characteristic precursor carrier protein, which is present in the precursor state.
 It should be noted that the secretion does not occur at the place of synthesis.
 The transport of the synthesized hormone occurs to the posterior pituitary gland via the stalk.

 The characteristic storage bodies of oxytocin in the posterior pituitary are known as Herring bodies.
 They are present at the axon terminal in the posterior pituitary.
 The release of oxytocin from the end of the posterior pituitary requires a depolarizing signal to the nerve terminal.

 One of the characteristic proteins which are required for the hydrolysis of oxytocin is the peptidylglycine alpha-amidating monooxygenase.
 This enzyme, in turn, requires vitamin C as the necessary cofactor.
 Oxytocin gets metabolized by means of an enzyme known as oxytocinase.

 Function of oxytocin

 In both instances, there is a positive feedback loop involved in their release.
 Uterine contractions are prompted and further promoted, by the uterine stretch, while breast myoepithelial contractions are promoted by the suckling action of the infant.
 The positive feedback loop is a characteristic feature of oxytocin as other endocrine hormones generally have a negative feedback loop.
 Ferguson reflex refers to the release of oxytocin on the dilation of the cervical and vaginal region.

 Oxytocin in Labor

 Mechanism of action of oxytocin in the uterus

 At the biochemical level, oxytocin acts through the G-protein coupled receptor, which functions via the phosphatidylinositol calcium channel.
 This, in turn, leads to the release of prostaglandins and leukotrienes.
 Oxytocin increases both the frequency as well as the force of contraction of the uterus, and only at higher doses causes prolonged and sustained contractions.